twitchdev/extensions-boilerplate/README.md

 1. Change directories into the cloned folder.
 2. Run `yarn install` to install all prerequisite packages needed to run the template.
 3. Run `yarn cert` to generate the needed certificates.
 This allows the server to be run over HTTPS vs. HTTP.
 4. Run `yarn start` to run the sample.
-If everything works, you should be be able to go to https://localhost:8080/panel.html and see `Hello world!`
+If everything works, you should be be able to go to the developer rig, create a panel view, and see `Hello world!`

 ## Usage